-Breed-Specific Enrichment: What Is It and How Can I Use It in My Dog’s Life?
+Breed-Specific Enrichment: What Is It And How Can I Use It In My Dog's Life?

 You've read all about enrichment as a concept, but now you need some specific actionable steps to take to actually implement it.
 Maybe you went out and bought some shiny new puzzle feeders and watched them flop as your dog paid little to no interest in them.
 Perhaps you have a newly adopted dog and you aren't quite sure what they'll like or where to get started.
 One avenue to figuring out the best enrichment plan for your particular dog is to take breed (or combination of breeds,) into account.